Need to talk? Call 1800 882 436.

 Your doctor

 Your doctor, also known as a general practitioner (GP), is trained in many different aspects of healthcare.
-You would normally see your doctor when you find out you are pregnant.
+It’s normal to see your doctor to find out you are pregnant.

-Other doctors will have a ‘shared care’ arrangement with a midwife or an obstetrician.
+Other doctors will have a ‘shared care’ arrangement with a midwife or an obstetrician at the hospital.

 Midwives

-If you choose to have your baby at a public hospital, you would see a midwife or a doctor during your clinic visits.
-You might not always see the same doctor or midwife during your pregnancy.
+If you choose to have your baby at a public hospital, you will often see a midwife at your clinic visits.
+You might not always see the same midwife during your pregnancy.

-In some public hospitals you can choose to have your care provided by a small group of midwives — ‘team midwifery care’, this is mainly for low-risk pregnancies.
-You might be able to see the same midwife during and after your pregnancy.
-If you need to be seen by a doctor, it would be one who is working in the hospital.
-Check with your hospital to see if they offer this arrangement.
+In some public hospitals you can choose to have your care provided by a small group of midwives.
+This is called team midwifery and is mainly for low-risk pregnancies.
+You are less likely to see the same midwife at each visit.
+However, you are more likely to develop a relationship with the midwives you see.

 If you want to give birth at home, it will usually be with a private midwife.
-Some public hospitals offer publicly funded homebirth programs.
+Some public hospitals offer publicly funded homebirth programs if you have a low-risk pregnancy.

 Obstetricians

 Obstetricians are doctors with specialised training in obstetrics (medical care before, during and after childbirth).
 Most hospital maternity units will have an obstetrician who is responsible for this service.
-Obstetricians usually deliver babies in cases where there is a risk for things to go wrong.
-They can perform caesarean sections.
+Obstetricians usually help to birth of babies in cases where there is a risk of possible complications.
+They can do caesarean sections.

 Anaesthetists

-An anaesthetist (a doctor who provides pain relief during surgery) might be involved in your labour.
+An anaesthetist (a doctor who gives pain relief during surgery) might be involved in your labour.
 Anaesthetists get involved if you have an epidural or a caesarean.

 Your choice